Criminalization of HIV Non-Disclosure

 On October 5, 2012, the Supreme Court of Canada released its decisions in the cases of Mabior and D.C.
 The Court decided that people living with HIV have a legal duty, under the criminal law, to disclose their HIV-positive status to sexual partners before having sex that poses a “realistic possibility” of HIV transmission.
 Not disclosing in such circumstances means a person could be convicted of aggravated sexual assault.

 The actual judgements can be consulted here:

 According to the interveners involved in these two cases, ( Canadian HIV/AIDS Legal Network, HIV/AIDS Legal Clinic Ontario (HALCO), Coalition des organismes communautaires québécois de lutte contre le sida (COCQ-SIDA), Positive Living Society of British Columbia (Positive Living BC), Canadian AIDS Society (CAS), Toronto People with AIDS Foundation (PWA), Black Coalition for AIDS Prevention (Black Cap), Canadian Aboriginal AIDS Network (CAAN)), these decisions by the Supreme Court of Canada on HIV disclosure are a major step backwards for human rights and for HIV treatment and prevention.

 CRIMINAL LAW AND HIV NON-DISCLOSURE IN CANADA: QUESTIONS AND ANSWERS

 Under Canadian law, a person living with HIV may be guilty of a crime for not disclosing his or her HIV-positive status before engaging in certain activities.
-This Q&A document produced by the Canadian HIV/AIDS Legal Network provides general information regarding the current state of Canadian criminal law with respect to HIV non-disclosure, and responds to related policy and public health concerns.
+A series of info sheets produced by the Canadian HIV/AIDS Legal Network provides general information regarding the state of Canadian criminal law with respect to HIV non-disclosure, and responds to related policy and public health concerns.